 Bylaws help your business run smoothly, and are sometimes required by financial institutions for opening business bank accounts or acquiring loans.

 Either the incorporator or the initial directors may prepare the company bylaws.
 The bylaws should be recorded in an internal company document, signed by the incorporator or a director, and filed to the corporate record.
 The bylaws are not filed with the state of Utah.

-After designating a board of directors and preparing bylaws, the new corporation should call for an initial board meeting.
+After designating a board of directors and preparing bylaws, every corporation is legally required to call for an initial board meeting and to have an annual board meeting going forward.
 The incorporator often arranges and attends this first meeting.
 During the first board meeting, the initial directors should plan to cover the following topics:

 - Review and approve corporate bylaws

 - Designate officers to manage day-to-day business affairs

 - Choose a bank